Quick Answer: Which Generative AI Architecture Should You Choose?

 The right generative AI architecture is the least complex system that can reliably support the workflow, data, risk, and integration depth you need.
 Start with a hosted model API when the task is simple generation or summarization.
 Add RAG when the system must answer from private or frequently changing knowledge.
 Consider fine-tuning when you need stable domain behavior that prompting and retrieval cannot deliver.
 Use AI agents when the workflow must plan steps and act across tools.
 Choose a hybrid or private deployment only when control, data residency, latency, or compliance makes managed APIs insufficient.

 This guide is for teams that are past the demo stage.
 The question is not whether generative AI can produce useful output.
 The question is which architecture can be evaluated, secured, monitored, integrated, and improved after launch.
-NextPage's generative AI development work starts with that production decision, not with the most advanced pattern by default.
+NextPage's generative AI development and generative AI integration services work starts with that production decision, not with the most advanced pattern by default.

 Architecture Options At A Glance